hunter-college-ossd-spr-2020/project-evaluation/DjangoTeammate#1_evaluation.md

 5. Is this a big project?
 If you can, find out about how many lines of code are in it, perhaps on [OpenHub](https://www.openhub.net/).
-**I would say that this project is a medium-sized projct.
-It may seem very large for a begginer, but in contrast to other Open Source projects, it isn't as big.**
+**I would say that this project is a medium-sized project.
+It may seem very large for a beginner, but in contrast to other Open Source projects, it isn't that big.**
 <br>

 6. Does the repository have tests?